tokenbetter/TokenBetter/README_EN.md

 Developers are advised to use the REST API for market queries, crypto trading, and account management,etc.
 # API interface encryption verification
 ## Generate API KEY
-Before signing any request, you must generate  an API KEY via the 1strade website [User Center] - [API].
+Before signing any request, you must generate  an API KEY via the TokenBetter website [User Center] - [API].
 After generating the API KEY, you will get 3 pieces of information that you must remember:
 * API Key
 * Secret Key
 * Passphrase